davidmarkclements/websocket-pull-stream/README.md

 (like the "flowing mode" of Node streams v2).
 The flow approach makes an initial pull on the source stream and then transport continues to push to the client.
-Along with this come the familiar Node streams API of pause and resume, to enable back pressure management.
+Along with this come the familiar Node streams API of pause and resume, to enable backpressure management.

 # Credits